 Smooth vs. Textured Shell

 Textured silicone breast implants were introduced in an attempt to reduce capsular contracture by "disorganizing" the scar.
 Studies have been mixed about whether this theory is true in patients.
 Sientra likes to qoute their own study showing slightly less risk of contracture with textured devices versus smooth, while ignoring numerous other studies conducted since the 1990's showing mixed results.
 Now texture has more to do with trying to keep anatomic devices in the proper orientation.
 Imagine an upside anatomic teardrop implant.
 The textured shell itself is thicker and less pliable when manufactured and the devices move less so it can be a firmer and less natural breast implant, many times a negative, but in the case of a lift or certain anatomy may be beneficial.
-Although EXTREMELY rare it bears noting that all cases of ALCL reported have been with textured implants.
-So because it's, in my opinion, still just a theoretical benefit for the vast majority of primary breast augmentation patients, and may cause unique problems, I use mostly smooth unless a patient requests the textured or if I am trying to have the texture hold an implant in place on a large lift.
+Although EXTREMELY rare it bears noting that 90+% of cases of ALCL reported have been with textured implants in place at time of diagnosis, and all cases had textured implants at one point prior to diagnosis.
+So because it's, in my opinion, still just a theoretical benefit for the vast majority of primary breast augmentation patients, and may cause unique complications, Dr. Feldman uses implants with smooth shell almost exclusively, unless a patient specifically requests the textured devices.

 The Allergan Inspira line and Sientra 106 line is the same gel and shell as the Natrelle line and 105 line respectively (meaning cohesive) but is filled approximately 5-7% more giving a “fuller” look without as much volume as the next style up.
 Additionally, It will keep more of the implant volume in the upper portion of your breast longer.
 It also has less rippling potential, a big positive in extremely thin patients, without as much increase in firmness as thicker gel.
 My thinner patients are really moving towards the Allergan Inspira for less rippling and more durability of superior fullness.
 For those patients who are extremely thin and want maximum roundness and pop, the Allergan Inspira Cohesive is the newest and best option.